Chapter 1. Introduction

 Follow the steps below to install and configure the QEMU virtual machines for this example.

-1. Install the necessary packages - qemu(1), nmap(1), sudo(1) (or doas(1)).
+1. On the FreeBSD host, install the necessary packages - qemu(1), sudo(8) (or doas(1)).
 Sudo, (or doas) is necessary for running the virtual machines as these QEMU configurations open a separate console window through SDL.
 The examples in this book use sudo.

 Configure sudo as desired.